friedger/AppDF/specification/appds_spec_2_1.md

 Optional.
 Attributes: `width`(required), `height`(required).

 Small in-app icon.
 Must be in PNG format.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.
 Different stores require different resolutions of this icon.
 You can include several versions of the `<small-icon>` tag with different `width` and `height` attributes.
 The store will automatically select right size.
 AppDF will automatically rescale your image if there is no needed size.
 The icon must be a square (`width`=`height`).

 <table>
   <tr>